Wonder Workshop raises $41M for its chatty robots that help kids learn to code

 Wonder Workshop’s programmable robots have been used in 12,000 elementary schools across the country.
 The startup has also put together its own robotics competition to teach kids STEM concepts.

-With some of its new products, Wonder Workshop is looking to expand beyond instruction targeting 8-10 year-olds to skills that are more engaging for pre-teens and teens.
+With some of its new products, Wonder Workshop is looking to expand beyond instruction, from targeting 8-10-year-olds, to skills that are more engaging for pre-teens and teens.

 Its latest friendly robotic coding companion, Cue, is for ages “11 and up.”
 The $200 robot launched last month and integrates a number of sensors that users can gather data from and control responses.
 It can be customized with a number of different “avatars” that give the robot a different personality.

-Gupta tell me the new funding will be used to continue expanding the “global footprint” of current products while also investing in development of future devices.
+Gupta tells me the new funding will be used to continue expanding the “global footprint” of current products while also investing in development of future devices.

 0